 The 8:15 A.M.
-Betatakin Tour is a strenuous 5-mile round-trip hike and takes 3 to 5 hours.
-Begins at 7,300 ft. elevation; loses and regains 700 feet (218 meters).
-Wear sturdy shoes and bring 2 liters of water.
+Betatakin Tour is a strenuous 5-mile round-trip hike and takes 3 to 5 hours using the Tsegi Point Trail.
+The trail head begins at 7,300 ft. elevation; loses and regains 700 feet (218 meters).
+Please wear sturdy shoes and bring 2 liters of water.
 You will need to drive to the trail head following the ranger from the Visitor Center.

 The 10:00 A.M.
-Betatakin Tour is a very strenous 3-mile round-trip hike and takes 3 to 4 hours.
-The tour begins at the Visitors Center at 7,300 ft. elevation first by Sandal Trail then by Aspen Trail.
-Elevation loss is 700 feet (218 meter) to bottom of canyon.
+Betatakin Tour is a very strenuous 3-mile round-trip hike and takes 3 to 4 hours.
+The tour begins at the Visitors Center at 7,300 ft. elevation, then by Sandal Trail, and continuing down the Aspen Trail.
+Elevation loss is 700 feet (218 meter) to the bottom of the canyon.

 Summer season: Hikes leave at 8:15 A.M. and 10 A.M.
-We observe Mountain Daylight Savings Time--the same as Utah and New Mexico and Colorado: check the time!
+We observe Mountain Daylight Savings Time--the same as Utah, New Mexico, and Colorado: check your time!

 Click "here" to download 2013 Betatakin tour information in a pdf format.

 Keet Seel hikes requires advance reservation and obtaining a backcountry permit at the visitor center.
-Daily limit is 20 people for this 17-mile round-trip hike on a primitive trail; elevation loss and regain is 1000 feet.
-Hike on sand hills and rocks, cross ankle-deep stream many times
+Daily limit is 20 people for this 17-mile round-trip hike on a primitive backcountry trail; elevation loss and regain is 1000 feet.
+The hike will lead down steep switchback trails and uneven steps, and continue down a sandy slope and once at the bottom, there will be rocks, and expect to hike across ankle-deep stream many times

-Keet Seel reservations are subject to cancellation during sever weather conditions during the summer monsoon season which last from July to September.
-Keet Seel is located within the Tsegi Canyon system and severe flooding does occur and creates quicksand which is dangerous for all hikers.
+Keet Seel reservations are subject to cancellation during severe weather conditions during the summer monsoon season which last from July to September.
+Keet Seel is located within the Tsegi Canyon system and severe flooding does occur.
+Flashflooding creates quicksand which is dangerous for all hikers.
 It is advisable to call ahead for weather conditions so that unnecessary trips and disappointments are avoided.